sammler/docs/content/services/scheduler-service.md

 ## Introduction

-_scheduler_service_ publishes messages to RabbitMQ based on scheduled events (jobs).
+_scheduler-service_ publishes messages to RabbitMQ based on scheduled events (jobs).

-It is also the responsibility of _sammler-scheduler_ to store the initial state of jobs (using _sammler-jobs-service_).
+It is also the responsibility of _scheduler-service_ to store the initial state of jobs (using _sammler-jobs-service_).

 ## Configuration